This Day In Literary History

 The detective's latest case has him stumped.
 A prominent psychiatrist, Dr. Morton Hander, has been found brutally murdered, along with his lover - a former patient.
 Sturgis' only lead lies with Melody Quinn, a psychologically troubled little girl who may have witnessed the murders.

 When the Bough Breaks won Jonathan Kellerman the Edgar Award for Best First Novel.
-So far, he has written 28 Alex Delaware novels, with the doctor using his psychological expertise to help his best friend Detective Milo Sturgis solve bizarre and brutal crimes.
+So far, he has written over 30 Alex Delaware novels, with the doctor using his psychological expertise to help his best friend Detective Milo Sturgis solve bizarre and brutal crimes.

 Kellerman's background as a psychologist gives his stories a strong sense of authenticity, despite the bizarre and horrific nature of the crimes Alex Delaware is tasked with helping to solve.